tmpim/kristforge/README.md

+# Warning - legacy branch
+This is the old version of kristforge, written in C++ and only confirmed to work on Linux.
+It is no longer supported, see the master branch for the latest version.

 # kristforge

 kristforge is an OpenCL-accelerated [krist](http://krist.ceriat.net/) miner, capable of very high speeds.
 Unlike [turbokrist](https://github.com/apemanzilla/turbokrist), kristforge has full support for vector data types, which can improve speeds.